marchese29/cseprint/README.md

-# cseprint
+# OSU CSEPrint
-A tool for printing local files to printers on stdlinux/faclinux ** cseprint has no dependencies outside of the python standard library **
+A tool for printing local files to printers on stdlinux/faclinux *cseprint has no dependencies outside of the python standard library*

 ## Setting up SSH keys
-It's *strongly* recommended that you set up SSH keys to avoid entering your password every time an SSH command gets executed by the script.
+It's **strongly** recommended that you set up SSH keys to avoid entering your password every time an SSH command gets executed by the script.

 ## Installation Instructions:
 * `git clone` the repository